conbench/conbench/benchadapt/python/README.md

 on a cluster instead, you will need to populate `cluster_info` yourself, and `machine_info` will remain empty.

-There is light validation, but [for now] the server is the ultimate validator; it is possible to make payloads that will be rejected.
+There is light validation, but [for now] the API is the ultimate validator; it is possible to make payloads that will be rejected.

-If you need to interact directly with a Conbench server's API instead of letting adapters (see below) or another tool manage sending results for you, you can use [benchclients.ConbenchClient](https://github.com/conbench/conbench/blob/main/benchclients/python/benchclients/conbench.py) to make requests.
+If you need to interact directly with a Conbench webapp's API instead of letting adapters (see below) or another tool manage sending results for you, you can use [benchclients.ConbenchClient](https://github.com/conbench/conbench/blob/main/benchclients/python/benchclients/conbench.py) to make requests.
 As benchclients is a dependency of benchadapt, you should not need to